The Topper Site in South Carolina

 (As an aside, it is amusing that Dr. Michael Waters, who recently trumpeted the discovery of pre-Clovis artifacts at the Friedkin site in Texas, had promptly declared the apparently older Topper material to be of natural origin.
 A recurring theme in pre-Clovis archaeology is "My stuff is real and yours is not!".
 A professional in this field who had become a bit cynical once commented that American archaeology is just high school with rocks.
 Perhaps this is not all that much of an exaggeration...)

 Left, pre-Clovis Topper artifacts; right, artifacts from 33GU218 of similar form and incorporated imagery, some subtle, some very clear.

-The photo below shows a heavily weathered but clearly worked chert piece collected by this author at the surface of the quarry area on the gentle slope immediately uphill from the Topper dig.
-It is very light, having lost much of its mass over a long time in this environment apparently adverse to the preservation of material.
-(The investi- gators of the site declared this to be archaeologically uninteresting, so it is now in this author's possession.)
+The photo below shows a heavily weathered but clearly worked chert piece collected by this author at the surface of the quarry area on the gentle slope immediately uphill from the pre-Clovis dig.
+It is very light, having lost much of its mass over a long time in this environment apparently adverse to the preservation of the relatively low-quality chert here.
+(The investigators of the site declared this to be archaeologically uninteresting, so it is now in this author's possession.)
 As a surface find, its temporal association is, of course, unknown, but it is interesting that it bears an incorporated quasi-anthropomorphic face image characteristic of material from 33GU218 and from other North American archaeological sites.
 Note the face capped with a quasi-anthropomorphic figure (looking to the right), and the eyes, a feature of this type of artifact that received particular attention to detail.